-A: No, but if any party or witness does not attend, none of their prior statements to the Investigator(s) will be relied upon by the hearing Decision-maker.
+A: No, but if any party or witness does not attend, none of their prior statements to investigator(s) will be relied upon by the hearing decision-maker.

 Q: Are the parties and witnesses required to answer questions at the hearing?